 Accrued Liabilities.
 As part of the process of preparing financial statements, we are required to estimate accrued liabilities.
 This process involves identifying services that have been performed on our behalf, and estimating the level of service performed and the associated cost incurred for such service as of each balance sheet date in our financial statements.
 Examples of estimated expenses for which we accrue include: contract service fees such as amounts paid to clinical research organizations and investigators in conjunction with clinical trials; fees paid to vendors in conjunction with the manufacturing of clinical materials; and professional service fees, such as for lawyers and accountants.
 In connection with such service fees, our estimates are most affected by our understanding of the status and timing of services provided relative to the actual levels of services incurred by such service providers.
 The majority of our service providers invoice us monthly in arrears for services performed.
 In the event that we do not identify certain costs that have begun to be incurred, or we over- or underestimate the level of services performed or the costs of such services, our reported expenses for such period would be too high or too low.
-The date on which certain services commence, the level of services performed on the facts and circumstances known to us, in accordance with GAAP.
+The date on which certain services commence, the level of services performed on or before a given date and the cost of such services are often determined based on subjective judgments.
+We make these judgments based on the facts and circumstances known to us, in accordance with GAAP.

-Goodwill and Other Intangible Assets.
-As of December 31, 2011 there was approximately \$1,675,000 of goodwill recorded in connection with the Acquisition.
+Goodwill.
+As of December 31, 2012 and 2011 there was approximately \$1,675,000 of goodwill recorded in connection with the Acquisition.
 We are required to evaluate goodwill for impairment annually or whenever events or changes in circumstances suggest that the carrying value of an asset may not be recoverable.
-The Company evaluates goodwill for impairment annually in the fourth fiscal quarter and additionally on an interim basis if an event occurs or circumstances change such as a decline in the Company's stock price, or a material adverse change in the business climate, which would more likely than not reduce the fair value of the reporting unit below its carrying amount.
+The Company evaluates goodwill for impairment annually in the fourth fiscal quarter and additionally on an interim basis if an event occurs or circumstances change such as a decline in the Company's stock price, or a material adverse change in the business climate, which would more likely than not reduce the fair value of the reporting unit below its carrying amount